anakhaei/CarND-Vehicle-Detection/writeup.md

 * Test Accuracy  0.9921

 ### Sliding window technique
 I used the same technique as it was mentioned in teh course.
-I created 3 different types of Windows:
+I created 4 different types of Windows:

+* Window_far: Smallest windos to bound cars in the far distance
-* Window_far: Which are smaller and based on perspective, they will cover the far distance
+* Window_mid_far: Which are smaller bounding windows to cover teh vehicles in mid_far distance
-* Windoe_mid: Bigger windoes that cover mid distance from the ego car.
+* Windoe_mid: Bigger windoes that cover mid distance vehicles
 * Window_close :These are the biggest windows that I uesed which cover the closer areas to the ego car.

 Here are pictures related to each type of windows: